mlc-mlapis/docs/src/documentation/services/message-brokers/rabbitmq.md

 ##### Selective access to the internal ports

-You can use the Zerops [subdomain](/documentation/routing/zerops-subdomain.html) feature to access the RabbitMQ [web management portal](https://www.rabbitmq.com/management.html) (port 15672).
+You can use the Zerops [subdomain](/documentation/routing/zerops-subdomain.html) feature to access the RabbitMQ [web management portal](https://www.rabbitmq.com/management.html) (port 15672) and subdomains with the <strong>wss</strong> protocol are intended to be used as URLs to connect to the STOMP (15674) and MQTT (15675) WebSocket servers on the RabbitMQ service.
+See also an explanation about [mapping to the STOMP and MQTT WebSockets server plugins](#mapping-to-stomp-and-mqtt-websockets-server-plugins) from the outside Internet.

 ![RabbitMQ Service](./images/RabbitMQ-Subdomain_Web_Management_Portal.png "Subdomain to Web Management Portal")